jackseagrist/Wildfire_Hackathon/index.md

 Improved modelling capabilities - talk about what we would need to add in to improve the model.
 Model predictability should include historical data since fires tend to follow the same path

+### Automation
+Making a pipeline that automatically generates prototype outputs

 ### Dissemination to the Public
 Right now the focus on our tool has been to help fire and sheriff's departments with their evacuation management.
 Alert or reference to where hospitals/nursing homes.
 And also the number of houses/ population density.
 Also the time of day will cause different types of evacuation (ask Scott)